Do puppies need grooming?

 Some pet owners think of grooming as a luxury instead of a necessity.
 However, it’s actually an important part of your dog’s life.
 They can benefit from grooming from being a puppy through to their old age.
 There’s a multitude of well-being benefits for puppies.
 As well as letting air into the coat and enhancing healthy hair growth, regular grooming also improves blood circulation and prevents the build-up of grease.
 Too much grease can quickly block pores and cause cysts, causing pain and discomfort for your dog.

 Grooming not only helps to keep your puppy looking good and feeling comfortable, but it’s also the ideal opportunity to identify any health issues.
 Most dogs now live indoors and moult much more quickly than dogs living in the wild.
-This can lead to their hairs becoming matted over time.
+This can lead to their hair becoming matted over time.

 If you don’t brush your puppy’s hair regularly, their matted coat may become very tight and feel uncomfortable when they move.
 Skin problems can also occur in some cases.
 Grooming allows for the early detection of any skin and health issues, including reducing the chances of ear infections.